CEITECmagnonics/SpinWaveToolkit/docs/source/getting_started.rst

 Set up geometry and conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Here, we will assume a 30 nm thick film in an in-plane external field of 10 mT.
 We will calculate the dispersion for wavevectors up to 30 rad/µm in the direction perpendicular to the magnetization (i.e. Damon-Eshbach geometry).
+For simplicity, totally unpinned spins at the boundaries are assumed.

 .. code-block:: python